Weapons and features of Operation True Promise

 Thus, at least 280-330 products of different classes and types were used in the strike.
 The flight routes ran through countries between Iran and Israel.
 Israeli army targets were chosen as targets for missiles and UAVs.
 Interestingly, the IRGC focused its efforts on only a few such targets.

-Israel and its allies in the region responded in time to the approaching threat.
+Israel and its allies in the region responded to the approaching threat in time.
 Anti-aircraft weapons from several countries participated in repelling the attack.
-The use of ground-based and ship-based air defense systems, as well as fighter aircraft, is reported.
-Apparently, the layered air defense and missile defense system was operating at its limit.
+It is reported that land-based and naval air defense systems, as well as fighter aircraft, were used.
+Apparently, the echeloned system Defense-The missile defense system worked at the limit of its capabilities.

 After the attack was completed, the Israeli side reported the defeat of almost all means of attack.
 However, it quickly became known that a number of missiles and UAVs were able to break through the defenses and hit the target.
 Thus, recent satellite images of the Nevatim airbase show five missile hits, damaging aircraft and buildings.
 An airfield in the Negev desert suffered similar damage.